 In all inspections we review practice through reading the core records of the statistically valid sample of vulnerable children identified from the pre-inspection return.
 The sample will vary according to the size of the CPP area but is likely to be between 90 and 110 children and young people's records.
 We ask CPPs to identify four suitably experienced staff to work alongside the inspection team to read children's records.
-If possible, at least some of these staff should have had experience of participating in multi-agency case file audits and/or have had experience of fulfilling a lead professional or named person role.
+If possible, at least some of these staff should have had experience of participating in multi-agency case file audits and/or have had experience of fulfilling the role of lead professional or undertake named person responsibilities.

-In the majority of cases, inspectors will review the core records held by the lead professional or named person where there is no current lead professional.
-Where responsibility for coordinating support for a child has been transferred from a lead professional to a named person in the last 12 months, both lead professional and named persons records will be reviewed.
+In the majority of cases, inspectors will review the core records held by the lead professional or staff undetaking named person responsibilities where there is no current lead professional.
+Where responsibility for coordinating support for a child has been transferred from a lead professional to a universal service in the last 12 months, both lead professional and the universal service's records will be reviewed.
 A proportion of the sample will comprise children whose names are or have been removed from the child protection register in the last 12 months of an agreed date.
 For these children the core records from health, education, social work, children's reporter and police will be requested and reviewed.